jreus/worldbuilding/Guide/guide.md

   Vin -> External power (via battery) must be between 6-16 V +5v -> +5V power from the board, use this for powering sensors

+> NOTE: Be careful when using PIN 5, since it's the reset button, if you have sensors connected to it you could potentially run into errors trying to program the LilyTiny85.

 <fig>
 <img src="./TINY85LILY_PINOUTS.png">